Artists' General Benevolent Institution

 AGBI is a benevolent fund focused on individual welfare support.
 They do not fund:

-• Organizational projects
+• Organisational projects

 • Exhibitions or artistic productions